Project description

 What is special about the project?

 The alga, C. reinhardtii, is a model organism possessing a photosynthetic system, is generally recognized as safe (GRAS) by the FDA and thereof is a potential food source.
 However, up to date, it is not possible to display protein at its surface using a recombinant surface.
 The ‘Green Surfing’ project tackle this unmet need by applying a systematic set of experiments to generate functional anchoring domains in the algal system.
-This key technology unlocks several biotechnological applications, by either algae biological or economical traits both required for the translation of the academic knowledge to the society.
+This key technology unlocks several biotechnological applications, by either algae biological or economical traits both required for the translation of academic knowledge to society.
 For instance, the GRAS status of C. reinhardtii renders it applicable for human and animal health, as well as for food-processing technologies, drug delivery and whole-cell biocatalyst.
-The photosynthetic capacity of C. reinhardtii combined with its aquatic nature are attractive characteristics for tackling environmental problems.
+The photosynthetic capacity of C. reinhardtii combined with its aquatic nature is an attractive characteristic for tackling environmental problems.
 This modified organism could be used for cleaning polluted bodies of water bodies contaminated by compounds with poor membrane permeability such as glyphosate.
-The low production cost and possibility of surface engineering is attractive for biocatalytic processes, such as lipase-produced biofuels.
+The low production cost and the possibility of surface engineering are attractive for biocatalytic processes, such as lipase-produced biofuels.
 Finally, the autotrophic-engineered organism combined with a controlled drug-release strategy could be used to treat chronic and traumatic wounds in over 400 million people worldwide.

 Status/Results